North Shore Station

 From 2008 the adjacent sidings have been rebuilt in conjunction with the Corio Independent Goods Line / Geelong Rail Access Improvement Project.
 Purple Viclink signage was provided in June 2008.

-9 of 37 images found displayed.
+Nine of 43 images found displayed.
 Click them to enlarge.